 In AWS Explorer, you can customize which columns are displayed when you are viewing Amazon Machine Images (AMIs), Amazon EC2 instances, and EBS volumes.

-Tagging of AMIs, Instances, and Volumes
+- Tagging of AMIs, instances, and volumes

-Pagination of result set returned by Amazon SimpleDB.
+- Pagination of result set returned by Amazon SimpleDB

 LIMITparameter, if it is included in the query.
-The AWS Toolkit for Visual Studio now enables you to fetch either an additional page of results or an additional ten pages of results.
+The Toolkit for Visual Studio now enables you to fetch either an additional page of results or an additional ten pages of results.

-When you send an Amazon SQS message from the AWS Toolkit for Visual Studio, you can now specify a time delay before the message appears in the Amazon SQS queue.
+When you send an Amazon SQS message from the Toolkit for Visual Studio, you can now specify a time delay before the message appears in the Amazon SQS queue.

-Export Amazon SimpleDB Results to CSV
+- Export Amazon SimpleDB results to CSV